green-coder/vrac/README.md

 > Declarative html template library from the future.

+## Status

+Vrac is still a work in progress, its API is likely to change often.

 ## Introduction

 Vrac is a Clojure(Script) library for creating front end applications in a truly declarative and expressive way.